nourddine-benyahya/inception/README.md

   To build and start the project, run

+  - This will execute Docker Compose to build and start all defined services.
       ```bash
       make
       ```
-      This will execute Docker Compose to build and start all defined services.

-      ## Cleaning Up
-      To stop and remove containers, run:
+  - To stop and remove containers, run:
       ```bash
       make clean
       ```
-      To remove all images, volumes, and networks, run:
+  - To remove all images, volumes, and networks, run:
       ```bash
       make fclean
     ```